-Clouds can vary widely in size, shape, and density.
-This means there is no way to accurately gauge weight, but we can do a rough estimate.
-After a bit of research, I discovered clouds are substantially heavier than I previously thought.
+Clouds can vary wildly in size, shape, and density.
+Because of this, there is no way to precisely or accurately gauge weight, but we can do a rough estimate.
+After a bit of research, we’ve discovered clouds are substantially heavier than we previously imagined.

-> The density of clouds varies quite a bit, from about 1/10 gram per cubic meter to over 5 grams per cubic meter.
+The density of clouds can vary quite a bit, from about 1/10 gram per cubic meter to over 5 grams per cubic meter.
 This makes it quite hard to come up with an “average” cloud volume, as this varies even more widely than the actual water content.

-> A good sized cumulonimbus cloud (also known as a thunderhead) might be ten kilometers tall, with a base ten kilometers in diameter.
+A good sized cumulonimbus cloud (also known as a thunderhead) might be ten kilometers tall, with a base ten kilometers in diameter.
 Estimating that, we come up with a volume of 785 billion cubic meters per cloud.
 This gives us a mass of roughly four billion kilograms per cloud.
 That’s 10,000 747 jets.

 If one fell on us, it would … just get real foggy.
 Luckily, weight isn’t the same as mass.
 A cloud put on a scale wouldn’t weigh anything.

 A roll cloud (pictured at the top of this article) is a low, horizontal tube-shaped arcus cloud associated with a thunderstorm gust front, or sometimes a cold front.
 Cool air sinking air from a storm cloud’s downdraft spreads out across the surface with the leading edge called a gust front.
 This outflow undercuts warm air being drawn into the storm’s updraft.

 As the cool air lifts the warm moist air water condenses creating cloud, which often rolls with the different winds above and below (wind shear).